 Network of Teaching Excellence in Computer Science

 September 2012 saw the launch of the Network of Teaching Excellence in Computer Science.
 CAS, working in collaboration with the BCS Academy to co-ordinate and provide training opportunities for both existing teachers and those training for the profession.
-This initiative is supported by The Department For Education, OCR, CPHC, Microsoft and Google.
+This initiative is supported by The Department For Education, CPHC, Microsoft and Google.
 As the government and other industry leaders and educators call for more Computer Science in the school curriculum there is a need to raise the confidence level of existing ICT/Computing teachers to embrace Computer Science, if they are not already doing so.

 - Register your school as part of the Network.
 By doing this your school is saying that Computing as a subject is important, it is part of the school development plan and we want to ensure our staff have access to suitable training.
 More information